Gillette Domestic Battery Defense Lawyers

 Those accused of domestic violence must understand that they are not only fighting the domestic violence charge, but also the underlying charge.
 And, depending on what the underlying charge is, they could be facing penalties for a misdemeanor or a felony.

 Being convicted of any violent crime can carry heavy consequences, depending on the details of the alleged incident.
 In addition to the criminal consequences you could face, if you are an immigrant, college student, or licensed professional, you could face additional penalties, such as losing your right to own a gun, if convicted.
-Our Gillette criminal defense lawyer is committed to defending your rights and future aggressively.
+Our Gillette domestic battery defense lawyer is committed to defending your rights and future aggressively.

 The consequences of a domestic battery conviction could include: